 I resigned from my remote work position, and began to take freelance writing jobs, and to work on my travel blog as a part time hobby.

-I moved my blog from free WordPress-based hosting to the amazingly awesome, less-than-$4-a-month Siteground, who even performed the migration for me for FREE!
+I moved my blog from free WordPress-based hosting to the amazingly awesome Siteground, who even performed the migration for me for FREE (and at a running cost of less than $4 per month)!
 Later, I heard about so many bloggers who struggled with tech stuff when they decided to move from a free site to their own domain (especially those with GoDaddy, more reasons not to use them here), but I didn’t have any headache, as the guys at Siteground have the best, most helpful and hands-on customer service and take care of all the behind-the-scenes hassle so I can concentrate on creating.

-After that, based on the reviews and recommendations of my favorite travel bloggers (including Alex in Wanderland and Adventurous Kate), my first step was purchasing Travel Blog Success.
+After that, based on the reviews and recommendations of my favorite travel bloggers (including Alex in Wanderland and Adventurous Kate), my next step was purchasing Travel Blog Success.

-The Travel Blog Success course isn’t free, but it is an investment in yourself and in your blogging.
+The Travel Blog Success course isn’t free, but it is affordable (under $300) and an investment in yourself and in your blogging.
 For me, it has paid off times a thousand.
 (I found it so valuable, I went back to buy Blogger to Bylines to help with my freelancing career)

 Easy to complete in less than a month, but available for a lifetime even after completion, Travel Blog Success was fun, and organized in bite-sized, actionable tidbits of advice.